Mithokai/flask-session/README.md

 Flask-Session
 =============

 Flask-Session is an extension for Flask that adds support for Server-side Session to your application.
+Modified for local/dev use.